 Still have questions?
 View more details on each step

 - Working your way through the application process for Federal Student Aid can take a considerable amount of time.
 You should begin the process at least 5-6 weeks prior to your semester start.
 Speed of processing depends on your responsiveness and the accuracy of information provided

 - Register early and anytime before your first semester starts.
-Just make sure your financial aid is in place 1 week prior to your first semester start date.
+Just make sure you have an established (actual) financial aid award in place.
 “In place” means having your award letter in hand and confirmed.